-Figure 2 The Options window for setting and editing the configuration file

-The Showing pull-down list at the top will let you choose from a number of configuration groups (Current Session, your start-up config.pro, or elsewhere).
+Figure 2 The Options window for setting and editing the configuration file the top will let you choose from a number of configuration groups (Current Session, your start-up config.pro, or elsewhere).
 Select Current Session.

 Deselect the check box just below the Showing pull-down box.
-After a couple of seconds, a complete list of all the Pro/E configuration options will appear.
+A complete list of all the Pro/E configuration options will appear.
 The first column shows its name, and the second column shows its current value.
 An entry with an asterisk indicates a default value.